-- 6. Unless the context otherwise requires the words defined in the Original Deed have the same meaning whenever they appear in this Deed. - 7.
-In this Deed, unless expressed or implied to the contrary:
+7.1 Unless the context otherwise requires the words defined in the Original Deed have the same meaning whenever they appear in this Deed.

-Deed means this Deed of Variation.

-Effective Date means the date of execution of this Deed.

-Fund means the trust fund known as Crossco Superannuation Fund.

-Original Deed means the document entitled 'Superannuation Trust Deed for a Self Managed Fund for Crossco Superannuation Fund' made on 15 February 1993 between Alan Charles Cross and Anne Meredith Cross.

-Superannuation Law means any law of the Commonwealth of Australia which deals with any aspect of superannuation or taxation in relation to superannuation, or any lawful requirement in relation to the fund of the Commissioner of Taxation, the Australian Tax Office, APRA, ASIC or any other body that has responsibility in connection with the regulation of superannuation.
+- 7.2 In this Deed, unless expressed or implied to the contrary: - 7.2.1 Deed means this Deed of Variation. - 7.2.2 Effective Date means the date of execution of this Deed. - 7.2.3 Fund means the trust fund known as the Elliot Ashton Pty Ltd Superannuation Fund. - 7.2.4 Governing Rules has the same meaning as in the Superannuation Industry (Supervision) Act 1993. - 7.2.5 Original Deed means the document entitled Superannuation Trust Deed for a self managed fund for the Elliot Ashton Pty Ltd Superannuation Fund of 27 March 1997 between Elliot Ashton Pty Ltd in its capacity as Trustee of the Elliot Ashton Pty Ltd Superannuation Fund and Elliot John Ashton and Angela Ashton. - 7.2.6 Replacement Deed means the document replacing the provisions of the Original Deed annexed to this Deed and marked as "Schedule A". - 7.2.7 Resolution means the resolution of the Trustee on or about the date of this Deed by which the Trustee resolved to amend the Governing Rules by executing this Deed and thereby adopting the provisions of the Replacement Deed as a replacement of the provisions of the Original Deed. - 7.2.8 Superannuation Law means any law of the Commonwealth of Australia which deals with any aspect of superannuation or taxation in relation to superannuation, or any lawful requirement in relation to the fund of the Commissioner of Taxation, the Australian Tax Office, APRA, ASIC or any other body that has responsibility in connection with the regulation of superannuation.
 It includes any change to any superannuation law after the date of this Deed.
 It also includes any proposed law or lawful requirement that the trustee believes may have retrospective effect.

-EXECUTED by the parties as a deed on
+EXECUTED by the parties as a deed